UlakayOutcast/Soulful/README.md

 Don't forget to delete "-main" from the name of the folder.

 Automatic emotions in response to the emotions of other characters and when using abilities.
-Enter Soulful or /sf for info
+Enter /Soulful or /sf for commands info